udujoel/terraform-azure-templates/README.md

 | terraform apply | terragrunt apply         | execute the actions defined by IaC           |
 |                 | terragrunt run-all apply | execute _terragrun apply_ on all sub folders |

+## What is Terragrunt
+Terragrunt is a thin wrapper around Terraform with the expressed intent of making your Terrform configurations and codes DRY.
 ## why use Terragrunt in Azure

 ### [Encryption at rest](https://docs.microsoft.com/en-us/azure/developer/terraform/store-state-in-azure-storage#encryption-at-rest)